 Rouse et al. (1958) simulated the jump in an air duct because the fluid discontinuities produced by entrapped air interfere with the measurement of turbulence in the hydraulic jump itself.
 Therefore the authors replaced the air interface of a typical hydraulic jump profile with a solid wall, and used air in their model.
 In an initial analytical section of their paper the modeling method was justified and the differential and integral forms of the momentum and energy equations were explained.
 Through the analysis of turbulence measurements conducted in the air-flow model of the hydraulic jump under conditions simulating three representative Froude numbers, the authors obtained significant information on the energy transformation.
-The paper of Rouse et al. (1958) could be classified in the group of papers where an analogy of the hydraulic jump with other flows is used.
-In this branch the papers of Rajaratnam (1965) and Wu and Rajaratnam (1995)

-are well known.
-In the first paper, the author presented a study of the hydraulic jump as the case of a plane turbulent wall jet under adverse pressure gradient and with a finite depth of flow, observing that the pressure distribution is not hydrostatic and the velocity distribution in the boundary layer part of the jump follow closely the velocity defect law for two dimensional channel flow.
+The manuscript of Rouse et al. (1958) could be classified in the group of papers where an analogy of the hydraulic jump with other flows is used.
+In this branch the paper, the author presented a study of the hydraulic jump as the case of a plane turbulent wall jet under adverse pressure gradient and with a finite depth of flow, observing that the pressure distribution is not hydrostatic and the velocity distribution in the boundary layer part of the jump follow closely the velocity defect law for two dimensional channel flow.